mrwan-tarek/Automated_Deployment_Pipeline_with_Jenkins_terraform_ansible_K8s/README.md

 Before running the pipeline, ensure the following prerequisites are in place:

 1. **Jenkins Server**:
-   - Jenkins installed and running with necessary plugins (e.g., Docker, Terraform, AWS).
+   - Jenkins installed and running .
    - Jenkins agents configured to run Docker commands and Terraform scripts.

 2. **AWS Account**: